 When the add-on installation method is used (as opposed to the bare-metal installation method), installation on top of a default minimal installation of the base Linux distribution is supported.
 Default minimal installation of the Linux base distribution means selecting a minimal set of packages during the installation and leaving all settings to their defaults.

 The Bright support team can help create configurations to meet a customer’s specific needs using any of the documented Bright features.

-Please note: If Security-Enhanced Linux (SELinux) is enabled on the head node or compute nodes, and a problem arises, a customer must demonstrate that the problem also exists when SELinux is disabled, and is therefore not caused by a policy problem in the SELinux configuration.
+Please note: If Security-Enhanced Linux (SELinux) is enabled on the head node or compute nodes, and a problem arises, a customer may be asked to demonstrate that the problem also exists when SELinux is disabled, and is therefore not caused by a policy problem in the SELinux configuration.

 Site infrastructures vary greatly so we are not able to provide support for the 3rd party hardware and software that may be involved.
 Nevertheless, the Bright team will do its best to provide support on matters related to integration of a cluster into your site’s infrastructure.
 Information on how to accomplish many integration tasks is provided in our product manuals and knowledge base, and these are often all you need to get the job done.
 If not, we may be able to help.
 We will ask that the customer demonstrate how to accomplish the aspect of integration on an ordinary machine running the same Linux distribution as the cluster.
 Once we have that information, the Bright support team can provide instructions on how to accomplish the same task using Bright Cluster Manager.

 Integrating with Active Directory: There are several KB articles which describes how to integrate a Bright Cluster with Active Directory (AD), however that integration requires help from the Windows Server administrators.
 It's the responsibility of the Bright Cluster administrator to communicate with the Windows Server administrators to get the required information for the chosen integration method.
 Debugging AD integrations issues is beyond the scope of Standard Support.